-MANAGED SERVICE
+MANAGED DEPLOYMENT

 One of the easiest ways to get started with Citus is to spin up a cluster in the cloud on Azure.
-The Citus managed service is available as Azure Cosmos DB for PostgreSQL, formerly known as Hyperscale (Citus) in Azure Database for PostgreSQL.
+Citus is available as a built-in deployment option in the Azure Database for PostgreSQL - Hyperscale (Citus) managed service.